 Criminal Art Thieves:

 Lastly there is the type of thief who wants to exploit and profit from an artist's efforts.
 These people frustrate artists the most.
 Especially commercial artists who understand the financial value in their work and want to be the ones profiting from it themselves.

 Insane amounts of art Piracy!

 We're more than two decades into the 2000s.
 The internet has become a big part of everyday life for most people.
 Art theft is hitting record numbers.
-Us artists do now not have to simply concern ourselves with the occasional amateur taking credit for our work, but hundreds of illegal businesses potentially making huge amounts of profit via our art and designs.
+Now, us artists do not have to simply concern ourselves with the occasional amateur taking credit for our work, but hundreds of illegal businesses could potentially be making huge amounts of profit via our art and designs.

 I don't want to scare anyone to the point where they don't feel safe in posting their images online.
 As I say, I think everyone should have their own website and share their beautiful art with the world.
 To inspire others or evoke emotion from one's creative endeavours is one of the most virtuous acts one can perform.

 However, we need to be realistic about the world we live in.
 Even during the last few years alone, I've discovered several hundred instances of my work being used on websites or products without my consent.
 I almost can't keep up!
 For every new artwork I create, there are multiple sellers seemingly waiting to pull it off the web and sell it on dozens of products.
 Clothing, cases, accessories, wall art or basically any item that can be printed on to.
 I've somewhat come to terms with it being part and parcel of being a successful artist.
 But that doesn't mean I don't take measures to protect my art or actively fight against the piracy of my work.